“Far across the blue waters . . .”

 The year was 1957.
 The song was “Fraulein.”
 The words and music were written by Fort Worth’s Lawton Williams.

-Bud Kennedy told me that Lawton Williams once told him that Williams was living in Poly when he wrote “Fraulein.”
-Sure enough, the 1955 telephone book lists Lawton Williams at 3432 Avenue D, just east of Texas Wesleyan University.
+When Lawton Williams wrote “Fraulein” he was living in Poly.
+The 1955 telephone book lists Lawton Williams at 3432 Avenue D, just east of Texas Wesleyan University.
 The house of “Fraulein” still stands.

 Then came 1957.
 Singer Bobby Helms, freshly signed to the Decca record label, released “Fraulein” on a single in January.
 The song resonated with ex-GIs who had been in Europe during the war.
-“Fraulein” hit the country chart in February, fifty-six years ago this month.
+“Fraulein” hit the country chart in February.
 And it stayed there a full year, four of those fifty-two weeks at no. 1.
 And you didn’t have to be “country” to know of the old German’s daughter.
 “Fraulein” crossed over to the pop chart and rose to no. 16.
 “Fraulein” was named Country Song of the Year at the Billboard and Cashbox awards in 1957.

 The song came to be known as the “Texas national anthem” because of its two-stepability and was credited by some with reviving national interest in country music.